 Rendezvous With Rama by Arthur C. Clarke (1973) 288 pages ★★★★★

 The Endeavor‘s Commander Norton and his small crew land on Rama.
 Soon, they enter what is clearly an interstellar vessel.
 There they discover a pristine, enclosed world with what seem to be a circular ocean and cities dotting the inner surface of the cylinder.
 There is no sign of a sentient presence, merely what is obviously the product of an advanced intelligence.
 The novel describes their experiences investigating this strange new worldlet.

 About the author

 Arthur C. Clarke (1917-2008) is invariably included along with Isaac Asimov and Robert A. Heinlein on anyone’s list of the authors who helped put science fiction on the map.
 He was a man of many talents who also wrote about science and was an undersea explorer and television host.
-Although Clarke has been recently exposed to have been a pedophile, and one of the field’s major literary awards will no longer bear his name, his work lives on.
+Clarke’s work lives on.
 Rendezvous With Rama and the film 2001: A Space Odyssey are generally acknowledged to be his most memorable efforts.

 For further reading